 To prove it, we followed the process and created a spread to document coverage of our make-believe high school’s boys basketball team.
 Here’s where we came up with:

 We’re not saying it’s the best yearbook page ever made, but it took us 37 minutes.
-And for a time-strapped, stressed out yearbook advisor, we think our process delivers some seriously good results.
+And for a time-strapped, stressed out yearbook adviser, we think our process delivers some seriously good results.

 Let’s dive into the nitty-gritty of how we did it.